The heated national debate about whether families should get public money to send their kids to private schools is full of big questions.

 Older studies tended to show neutral or modest positive effects of vouchers on academic performance, and until recently, few if any studies had shown that vouchers actually led to lower achievement among students who received them.
 It’s not clear what has changed, but one theory is that public schools have improved — or at least gotten better at raising test scores — in response to accountability measures like No Child Left Behind.

-A handful of studies show that vouchers have a positive or neutral impact on student outcomes later in life, like attending college or graduating high school.
+Studies show that vouchers have a neutral or positive impact on student outcomes later in life, like attending college or graduating high school.

 Some supporters of vouchers downplay the recent studies by pointing to research on the longer-run effects of the programs.
 Here the research is somewhat more positive, but the studies are also limited and generally older.
 In each case, the researchers looked at students who entered voucher programs many years ago — a necessary trade-off when examining long-term outcomes.